wiktoriavh/Spectrum/README.md

 **For development**

-This will build the CSS file into the `/development/spectrum-testing.css`, which is ignore by git.
+This will build the CSS file into the `/development/spectrum-testing.css`, which is ignored by git.

 ```sh
 yarn dev